Keaton Jones receives celebrity gift offers from Chris Evans, Dana White and more after viral bullying video

 While Evans offer of a real red carpet premiere is, arguably, one of the best gifts that stars are hoping to bestow upon Keaton, it's hardly the only one.

-As People notes, president and CEO of the Ultimate Fighting Championship offered to let the boy come to Las Vegas to hang out at UFC headquarters.
+As People notes, Ultimate Fighting Championship President Dana White offered to let the boy come to Las Vegas to hang out at UFC headquarters.

+"If he takes you up on your offer to see UFC Headquarters, I would be honored to host him and his family at our place if they need somewhere to stay," Donald Trump Jr. added.

 On Twitter, Tennessee Titans tight end Delanie Walker invited the Jones family to an upcoming game, while University of Tennessee wide receiver Tyler Byrd said he and several teammates plan to visit Keaton at school.